Eftaaa/NodeJs-AES-performance-analysis/README.md

 ### Features

 - **User-Friendly Interface:** Seamless browsing experience with a diverse selection of beverages.
-- **Login and Authentication:** Securely create accounts or sign in for personalized features.
 - **Beverage Questionnaire:** Tailor your experience with a user-friendly preferences survey.
 - **Spam Protection Middleware:** Secure login process with anti-spam measures.
 - **Resource Not Found Handling:** Maintain stability by handling non-existent resource access.